School/ ECO Council

 Electing the School Council

 Members are elected democratically by their class and they represent their class at the weekly School Council meetings.
-The School Council is made up of children from Form 2 to Upper 4 and is led by our School Council Leaders, Emily and Lakshya.
-This year we also welcome Charlotte, our new ECO Champion, who will be advising us on how we can reduce our use of single-use plastic.
+The School Council is made up of children from Form 2 to Upper 4 and is led by our School Council Leaders, Esmé and Sahil.
+Charlotte, our ECO Champion, will continue to advise us on how we can reduce our use of single-use plastic.

 The School Council Meeting